sodiumbased/ideasclinic-ros/README.md

 ```

 ### Running ROS
+An ROS graph performs its tasks when the nodes are running on top of the ROS core service.
+The core service may be initialized on its own or it can be launched with an existing configuration.
 To start an empty ROS core (keep in mind that only one instance is allowed at a time):
 ```bash
 $ roscore
 ```